mongodb/docs/source/includes/deploy/enterprise-debian.rst

 ..
-Install Procedure for MongoDB Enterprise on Ubuntu
+Install Procedure for MongoDB Enterprise on Debian

 .. procedure::
    :style: normal